 “Our young people communicate in a world of videos, images, gifs, memes, emojis, anime, graphics, retweets, reposts, reshares, etc. Often times, traditional verbal communication, for them, seems uninteresting or flat.
 They then face the challenge of how to express themselves in the most creative capacity while also meeting the professional presentation criteria many employers are seeking.
 This often leaves a huge disconnect between young people and employers.”

-What is an interactive resume and how it can help young people to express themselves?
+What is an interactive resume or interactive CV (curriculum vitae) and how it can help young people to express themselves?

 “A traditional CV is typically text based, and designed for print only.
 An interactive resume on the other hand is a digital based presentation of skills that allows employers to go beyond traditional print to experience a deeper more immersive level of exposure to a person’s skills/qualifications.
 These types of resumes allow young people to express their qualifications in a more demonstrative way, through videos, audio, dynamic graphics, etc.”